ADHD: Occupational Therapy

 Sit And Wait

 My son is extremely hyperactive because of his ADHD, which is considered a mental illness.
 I know that now.
-And one way to control a child with excess energy is “The Chair,” wherein they have to sit and wait for a few minutes in the clinics.
-The occupational therapist told me to teach my child to “sit and wait” for 5 minutes at home – doing nothing, but just IT.
+One way to control a child with excess energy is “The Chair,” wherein they have to sit and wait for a few minutes in the clinics.
+The occupational therapist told me to teach my child to “sit and wait” for 5 minutes at home – doing nothing but just IT.
 It was to be included as one of his everyday activities.

 Hand